Average Gas Engineer Hourly Rates in the UK (2026 Guide)

 • Whether pricing is hourly, fixed, or day-based

-It’s also worth remembering that these hourly rates don’t always reflect take-home pay — especially for self-employed engineers.
+It’s also worth remembering that these hourly rates don’t always reflect take-home salary — especially for self-employed engineers.

 Self-Employed Gas Engineer Hourly Rates Explained